-This means the lack of news is good for the stock market.
+This lack of any news about the stock market means it is doing well.
 No one is paying attention, even ourselves.
 When we let our investments just sit and do their thing good things happen.

 With everyone focused on elections this year and the falling housing market (more to come on that) no one is paying attention to Canadian stock market.
 Neither should you.
 With warmer weather coming up, enjoy what a balanced investment portfolio provides, so go out and have a drink on the patio.